wp-plugins/microblog-poster/readme.txt

 Please visit **MicroblogPoster**'s [website](http://efficientscripts.com/microblogposter "MicroblogPoster's website").

 The idea behind **MicroblogPoster** is to promote your wordpress blog and reach more people through social networks.
+There's general agreement in the SEO community that social signals strengthen your blog's page rank and authority.
 **MicroblogPoster** is simply an intermediary between your blog and your own social network accounts.
 You'll never see "posted by MicroblogPoster" in your updates, you'll see "posted by your own App name" or simply "by API".

+**MicroblogPoster** in few words:

+- Auto publish your new blog content
+- Sends out social signals and auto share to social media accounts
+- Social signals and backlinks auto generator

 == Screenshots ==